 Non-digital currency (Fiat) and the central authority (banks) that hold them will resist and take a “war-like” posture against this new “digital currency.”
 But the momentum is too strong to stop it.
 We witnessed the strength and resilience of the “Mighty Blockchain” on the first week of September 2017 when China banned Initial Coin Offerings (ICO’s) and Exchanges.

 What is my legitimacy in this space?
-I am an Information Technology Specialist (Networks) by Profession, an Instructional Systems Developer, Electronics/Digital Technical Instructor, WordPress Expert and Web Designer, Blogger, Internet Marketer, Smooth Jazz Radio Personality, and now, a Crypto Currency Investor and Advisor.
+I am an Information Technology Specialist (Networks) by Profession, an Instructional Systems Developer, Electronics/Digital Technical Instructor, WordPress Expert, and Web Designer, Blogger, Internet Marketer, Smooth Jazz Radio Personality, and now, a Crypto Currency Investor and Mentor.

 Understanding finance or investing in the stock market are not prerequisites to learning about and investing in cryptocurrency.
 No, this is an entirely different entity.
 While there are some similarities, the major differences between them are enough to set them apart from the other.
 I believe it does cryptocurrency a disservice to compare it to investing in the stock market.